RESEARCH STARTER

 Voter turnout has become one of the most complex issues in political science and practical politics.
 Three problems account for this complexity.
 The least complex problem is getting accurate data.
 Counting becomes extremely difficult whenever large numbers are involved, and when ballots come in several forms—machine, punch-card, paper—inaccuracies become inevitable.

 The second problem is that there is no universally accepted definition of voter turnout.
-The most common issues underscore the obvious: voter turnout is the number and percentage of eligible voters who cast ballots in an election, for example, forty million voters, 62 percent of the electorate.
+The most common issues underscore the obvious: voter turnout is the number and percentage of eligible voters who cast ballots in an election; for example, 40 million voters, or 62 percent of the electorate.

 The issues can be complex:

 The final problem, interpreting the data, is the most vexatious.
-Tens of thousands of academic and other studies and assessments globally have attempted to understand voter behavior in particular elections and in general.
+Myriad academic and other studies and assessments globally have attempted to understand voter behavior, in particular, and elections, in general.
 Few unchallenged conclusions have been reached, and these seem to apply only to specific places and situations.

 Background